-North Korea vows to 'make the US pay dearly' as sanctions tighten
+North Korea defends nuke program as sanctions tighten

 "Ultimately, President Moon Jae-in is a strong believer on dialogue and wants to get things on a different track with North Korea," said John Delury, an associate professor at Yonsei University's Graduate School of international Studies in Seoul.

-South Korea's former foreign minister Yun Byung-se also talked briefly with Ri at the same forum a year ago.
+South Korea's former foreign minister, Yun Byung-se, also talked briefly with Ri at the same forum a year ago.

 Tillerson: Stop missile launches

-The White House said that Trump and Moon spoke Sunday Washington time about the sanctions and "affirmed that North Korea poses a grave and growing direct threat to the United States, South Korea, and Japan, as well as to most countries around the world."
+The White House said that Trump and Moon spoke on Sunday Washington time about the sanctions and "affirmed that North Korea poses a grave and growing direct threat to the United States, South Korea, and Japan, as well as to most countries around the world."

 When asked how long Pyongyang would need to stop launching missiles for -- or if they would need to start dismantling their nuclear weapons program before talks -- Tillerson said "we'll know it when we see it."